nicksavill/DEB_development/To_Do.md

     Catherine Drafted ppt.
 Details of timetable, assessment, group work rules....
     Short talks (10 - 15 min) from Edward, Iain and Catherine on using data in their work Gathering data in the classroom.
 Head diameter.
 Drafted Quiz - 10 questions on wooclap.
 Student to note own marks.
-    Groups for first class how they like.
+DONE Groups for first class how they like.
     Demonstrators collect marks and sizes and enter into sharepoint for full class data to put up at end of class.